bumzack/crawl-screenshot-diff/README.md

 ```

 ## what it does
-* In a first step this tool uses `readonly` to retrieve the HTML code of the domain, uses `jsdom` and `jquery` to analyze the HTML Code and finds all internal links (and external links and images and forms and ...).
-Then it crawls through all internal links and saves the HTML code in the mysql database.
+* In a first step this tool uses `curl` to retrieve the HTML code of the domain, uses `jsdom` and `jquery` to analyze the HTML code and finds all internal links (and external links and images and forms and ...).
+Then it crawls through all internal links and saves the HTML code of allpages in the mysql database.
 No images, no javascript, no CSS files are downloaded.
 When there is no unvisited internal link left, the crawl job is finished.
-* In a second step screenshots can be made for all of these found pages.
+* In a second step screenshots can be made for all of these pages.
 * If the first 2 steps are repeated for the same domain, then the differences on these pages can be visualized in an diff-image resp. there is also an "all-in-one" image.

 ### 3 different jobs / cronjobs